How to Secure Environment Variables for LLMs, MCPs, and AI Tools Using 1Password or Doppler

 Here's how to configure popular MCP servers to use Doppler for secret injection:

-Claude Desktop ConfigurationEdit ~/Library/Application Support/Claude/claude_desktop_config.json
+Claude Desktop ConfigurationEdit ~/Library/Application Support/Claude/claude_desktop_config.json:

 {